ranger-finance/ranger-agent-kit/perps-mcp/USER_MANUAL.md

-# 🛠️ Ranger MCP Server – User Manual
+# 🛠️ Perps MCP Server – User Manual

 ## Overview

-The Ranger MCP server lets you interact with the Ranger Finance API using the Model Context Protocol (MCP).
+The Perps MCP server lets you interact with the Perps Finance API using the Model Context Protocol (MCP).
 You can use it to fetch market data, get trade quotes, and prepare transactions for execution on Solana, all via a modular, LLM-friendly interface.

 ---